State's cases rise by 13,000, among highest in 5 months; deaths up 96 after 2 days of triple digits

 State and county increases represent fatalities received by the state Thursday and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 86 on Nov 27.

-Florida's new hospitalizations rose by 3122 compared with 222 the day before.
-The state reported Friday there are currently 5,182 hospitalized with a primary diagnosis of COVID-19, which is 60 more in one day.
+Florida's new hospitalizations rose by 312 compared with 222 the day before.
+The state reported late Friday there are currently 5,172 hospitalized with a primary diagnosis of COVID-19, which is 50 more in one day.
 Tuesday was the first time it passed 5,000 since 5,040 on Aug.
 21 with the the high of 9,520 reported on July 21 though the state didn't begin posting data until July.

 DEATHS